A Survey of Knowledge Enhanced Pre-trained Models: Overview of Knowledge Enhanced pre-trained language models

-So far, the above models focus on exploiting the power of the encoder to capture implicit relations given the entities.
-However, complex reasoning needs to model the relation between entities directly.
-Entity can be annotated easily by adopting Wikipedia hyperlinks and aligned with entities in the KG and used as the carrier of knowledge injection.
-However, this does not hold for the relationship due to the variety of forms in which it is expressed.
-To directly model the relations between entities, ERICA concatenates input sequences with the relation of the knowledge graph and models the relations between entities by discrimination pre-training tasks \cite{new13DBLP:conf/acl/QinLT00JHS020}.
-Specifically, the entity discrimination task and the relation discrimination task are adopted.
-Given the head entity and relation, the former aims to infer the tail entity.
-The latter aims to distinguish whether two relations are close or not semantically.
-To endow the ability of syntactic parsing, LIMIT-BERT learns language representations via linguistic supervised mask strategies \cite{new2zhou2020limit}.
-Given the sentence, its syntactic or semantic constituents are predicted by the pre-trained linguistics model, and thus masking spans are determined.
-To solve the mismatch problem caused by [mask] tokens, LIMIT-BERT adopts the generator and discriminator as encoders like ELECTRA \cite{new3DBLP:conf/iclr/ClarkLLM20}, and masked token prediction and replaced token detection tasks are employed to train the model.
-SKEP provides a unified sentiment representation for multiple sentiment analysis tasks \cite{new20tian2020skep}.
-With the help of automatically-mined sentiment knowledge, it embeds sentiment information at the word, polarity, and aspect level into representation by sentiment knowledge prediction objectives.
+Up to this point, the aforementioned models have primarily focused on harnessing the encoder's capabilities to capture implicit relations among entities.
+However, for complex reasoning tasks, it becomes necessary to directly model relationships between entities.
+Entities can be easily annotated by incorporating Wikipedia hyperlinks and aligning them with entities in the knowledge graph, serving as conduits for knowledge injection.
+This, however, doesn't hold true for relationships due to the myriad ways they can be expressed.
+To directly model entity relationships, ERICA takes input sequences and concatenates them with knowledge graph relations \cite{new13DBLP:conf/acl/QinLT00JHS020}.
+It models entity relationships through discrimination pre-training tasks.
+Specifically, it employs two tasks: entity discrimination and relation discrimination.
+The former, given the head entity and relation, aims to infer the tail entity, while the latter distinguishes the semantic closeness of two relations.
+For syntactic parsing capabilities, LIMIT-BERT acquires language representations through linguistics supervised mask strategies \cite{new2zhou2020limit}.
+Given a sentence, it predicts its syntactic or semantic constituents using a pre-trained linguistic model, determining masking spans accordingly.
+To address the issue caused by the special token [mask], LIMIT-BERT employs encoder-based generators and discriminators similar to ELECTRA \cite{new3DBLP:conf/iclr/ClarkLLM20}.
+It uses tasks involving masked token prediction and replaced token detection to train the model.
+SKEP offers a unified sentiment representation for multiple sentiment analysis tasks \cite{new20tian2020skep}.
+Leveraging automatically-mined sentiment knowledge, SKEP embeds sentiment information at the word, polarity, and aspect levels into its representations through sentiment knowledge prediction objectives.